wkumari/draft-wkumari-dnsop-cheese-shop/README.md

    [I-D.fujiwara-dnsop-nsec-aggressiveuse].

-   The scope of this document is limited to the special case of recursive DNSSEC validating resolvers querying the root zone.
-This is because the root zone has some well known properties which make it a special case - we know it is DNSSEC signed, and uses NSEC, the majority of the queries are "junk" queries, the rate of change is relatively slow, and there are no odd corner cases such as wildcards.
+   The scope of this document is limited to the special case of recursive DNSSEC validating resolvers querying the global DNS root zone.
+This is because the DNS root zone has some well known properties which make it a special case - we know it is DNSSEC signed, and uses NSEC, the majority of the queries are "junk" queries, the rate of change is relatively slow, and there are no odd corner cases such as wildcards.
 See Section 3 for more discussion.
+   If the root zone is not DNSSEC signed with NSEC records then the Cheese Shop is closed and this document does not apply.
+Resolvers MUST continue to work in such an environment.

    If the (DNSSEC validated) answer to a query to a root server is an NXDOMAIN then the resolver SHOULD cache the NSEC record provided in